possible-worlds-research/wikinlp/README.md

 ## Loading a Wikipedia snapshot

 Wikipedia dumps can be very large and take several hours to be downloaded and processed.
-So WikiLoader allows you to set a limit on the number of files you download.
+So WikiNLP allows you to set a limit on the number of files you download.
 Download happens in order, from snapshot file number 1 up.

 Here is an example usage, which loads and processes two files from the English Wikipedia dump:

 ```
-from wikiloader.wikiloader import WikiLoader
+from wikinlp.wikinlp import WikiNLP

 lang = 'en'